-The Company may enter into certain credit agreements that include loan commitments where all or a portion of which may be unfunded.
+The Company may enter into certain credit agreements that include loan commitments where all or a portion of such commitment may be unfunded.
 The Company is generally obligated to fund the unfunded loan commitments at the borrowers' discretion.
-Funded portions of credit agreements are presented on the consolidated schedule of portfolio investments.
-Unfunded loan commitments and funded portions of credit agreements are fair valued and unrealized appreciation or depreciation, if any, will be included in the accompanying Statement of Assets and Liabilities and Statement of Operations.
+Funded portions of credit agreements are presented on the accompanying Schedule of Investments.
+Unfunded loan commitments and funded portions of credit agreements are fair valued and unrealized appreciation or depreciation, if any, will be included in the accompanying Statements of Assets and Liabilities and Statements of Operations.

-At June 30, 2015 and February 17, 2015, the Company did not have any unfunded commitments.
+At September 30, 2015 and February 17, 2015, the Company did not have any unfunded commitments.